Published Work

 Rare Leucistic Cardinal Pays a Visit

 There’s a wild-looking Northern Cardinal frequenting my feeder with a white head and underside that aren’t normally white.
 It has a genetic color variation called leucism.
-While such a sighting is hardly the stuff of legends, it’s a beguiling little specimen that many North American bird enthusiasts never get to see for themselves.
+While such a sighting is hardly the stuff of legends, this is a beguiling little specimen that many North American bird enthusiasts never get to see for themselves.
 White Bear Press (MN)